NikhitaShankar97/movie-analytics-dashboard/README.md

 ## Overview
 This project involves creating an interactive dashboard to explore trends and insights from movie ratings data.
 The goal is to analyze user engagement, top-rated genres, yearly distribution of ratings, and top movies, providing an intuitive visualization for users.

+### Dataset Source
+The dataset for this project was obtained from [**MovieLens**](https://grouplens.org/datasets/movielens/), a research project run by the GroupLens research lab at the University of Minnesota.
+It contains user ratings, movie metadata, and timestamped interactions, making it ideal for exploring trends in movie engagement, genre popularity, and rating patterns.

 ## Project Steps

 ### 1. Data Preparation (Python)